A MIGHTY HANDFUL

 Music of The Russian Five

-‘The Five’ were a small group of similar-thinking composers gathered around Mily Balakirev.
-They essentially created a myth around themselves as a musical movement that was more “authentically Russian” than the classic music of the Conservatory, by composers such as Pyotr Ilyich Tchaikovsky.
+‘The Five’ were a group of similar-thinking composers gathered around Mily Balakirev.
+They essentially created a myth about themselves as a musical movement that was more ‘authentically Russian’ than the classic music of the Conservatory, by composers such as Pyotr Ilyich Tchaikovsky.

 Their moniker, ‘A Mighty Handful,’ was coined by the influential Russian cultural critic, Vladimir Stasov, who advocated for a purer ‘Russianness’ in their music over the hold of European influences.

-They tried to incorporate in their music what they heard in village songs, in Cossack and Caucasian dances, in church chants and the tolling of church bells (to the point where the bell tolling became a cliché); their music became filled with imitative sounds of Russian life.
-They also tried to reproduce the long-drawn, lyrical and melismatic peasant song, what Glinka had once called “the soul of Russian music.”
+They worked to incorporate what they heard in village songs, in Cossack and Caucasian dances, in church chants and the tolling of church bells.
+Their music became filled with imitative sounds of Russian life.
+They also tried to reproduce the long-drawn, lyrical and melismatic peasant song, what Glinka had once called ‘the soul of Russian music.’

 SATURDAY, JANUARY 27, 2018 at 7:30 pm